How to Host Friendsgiving

 Set the Stage

-On Friendsgiving day, you’ll want to make sure that your food and beverages are prepped and ready when the guests arrive.
+On Friendsgiving day, have your food and beverages prepped and ready when the guests arrive.

-Make sure your beverages (like white wine, soda, and water) are chilled before setting them out, and use a few ice buckets to keep them at the ideal temperature throughout the party.
+Have beverages (like white wine, soda, and water) chilled before setting them out, and use a few ice buckets to keep them at the ideal temperature throughout the party.

 Take it Online